-- Keyer paddle not secure: If the paddle wobbles or adds extra elements when keying, it is probably not fully plugged into the KEY jack.
+- Keyer paddle is reversed: The first version of the KHPD1 paddle (with green PC board) was wired backwards from the newer version (with black PC board).
+Set MENU:KEY JACK as required. - Keyer paddle not secure: If the paddle wobbles or adds extra elements when keying, it is probably not fully plugged into the KEY jack.
 Be sure to push it all the way into the jack until you feel a snap.
-Note that there are two small plastic nubs to the left and right of the jack: the paddle's PC board should rest on these when properly positioned, preventing it from rotating. - Whip mounting post slightly loose: This is normal.
+Plastic nubs to the left and right of the jack should then preventing it from rotating. - Whip mounting post slightly loose: This is normal.
 See explanation at top of pg.
 10. - Can't transmit: (1) Make sure the key or keyer paddle is plugged in.
 (2) Make sure MENU:KEY JACK is not set to RS232.
 (3) Turn off TX TEST mode if applicable (PFn/XMTR -> TST). - Low power output: Check battery voltage.
 You may also be working into a high-SWR load and/or using a low supply voltage.
 The KH1 does not use ALC to maintain constant power output, so high SWR may result in reduced power.
 Note: Max power also varies per band. - BND END warning: Indicates an attempt to transmit outside the ham bands. - HI CUR or HI SWR warning: Check supply voltage.
 If voltage is low and/or a low-impedance antenna load is present, current can go up for a given requested power level.
-Reduce power if
+Reduce power if necessary.

-- necessary.
 (The KH1 may do this automatically.
 If this doesn't reduce the current or reflected power to safe levels, the KH1 will drop out of transmit mode.) - HI TEMP warning: PA heat sink temperature has exceeded the safe operating limit.
 Set display line 2 mode to V/I/Temp using MENU:DISP MODE.
 The normal display will then show power supply voltage, current drain, and PA temperature.
 Allow heat sink to cool.
 Reduce power if necessary.
 (The KH1 may reduce power, drop out of transmit mode, or turn itself off.) - Top cover is hot to the touch: The top cover sheet metal provides part of the KH1's PA heat sinking, so it it normal for it to feel quite warm during long transmissions.
 The panel will run cooler if you use shorter transmissions, lower power, or a lower supply voltage.